 - Try to aim for body shots, and avoid shooting opponents in the face, head, or hands, if possible.

 - Switch to semi-auto, rather than blasting someone with a bunch of automatic BB fire.

 - Don’t take shots that you know will be too painful — it’s just a game.

 Playing airsoft can sting, but don’t let it deter you from trying out this awesome sport.
 We’re pretty sure you’re going to find out that a few welts and bruises are worth all the fun.

 Got any tips for new players looking to join airsoft?
 Share them in the comments below!
-Don’t forget to follow Orange Tip Tactical on Facebook.
+New to airsoft?
+Check out our Top Tips for New Players.